BigRedT/cnote-cli/README.md

 # Code Notes CLI

-A simple command line tool to manage your notes using your favourite code editor.
+A simple command line tool to manage your notes using your favourite code editor and terminal.
 If like me, you love your code editor and would like a simple light-weight tool to manage your notes, this is for you!

+## Why not just obsidian or some other note taking app?
+If you are a coder, you already have the perfect tool for editing markdown files - your code editor!
+After years of playing with several note taking apps, I have realized that all you need is the following:
+1. An easy way to create a new daily note (timestamped with today's date) for daily journaling
+2. A quick way to add a short note to your daily note from the terminal
+3. A handy way to open your notes directory in your code editor

+With these basic command line functions, you can simply use the powerful search and editing features of your favorite editor (like Zed or VSCode) to manage your notes!

+## Features

 ```
 Usage: cnote [OPTIONS] COMMAND [ARGS]...